Oort Knowledge Base

 The purpose of the Overview tab is to provide you with high level context on who a user is.
 Identity Intelligence will consolidate a user's information across sources (Entra ID, Duo, Salesforce, Github, Workday, etc) where the same email address has been associated, so that you can see all the information about one identity in one view.

 The Overview tab is the first tab of the User 360.
-You will land on this tab when clicking through a user from the Users page.
+You will land on this tab when clicking through a user from the page.

 In this article, we will describe the purpose and data of each widget of the Overview tab in detail.